cs1302uga/cs1302-gallery/README.md

-# CSCI 1302 - Gallery v2020.fa
+# CSCI 1302 - Gallery v2021.sp

 ![Approved for: Fall 2020](https://img.shields.io/badge/Approved%20for-Fall%202020-blueviolet)

 ![Some Image](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-gallery.jpg)

-This document contains the description for the `cs1302-gallery` project assigned to the students in the Fall 2020 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the `cs1302-gallery` project assigned to the students in the Spring 2021 CSCI 1302 classes at the University of Georgia.

 ## Deadline Options